 diff_collectivism.
 Collectivist attitudes are captured by the question from child questionnaire in CFPS 2014 regarding the extent that the child obeys the rules and the order.
 Obedience is a measure of collectivism that a higher level of obedience is associated with stronger collectivism (Olsson and Paik, 2016).
 There are five levels of child’s primary caregiver’ assessment of child’s obedience where 1 means “Totally agree” and 5 means “Totally disagree”.
 We compute the mean value of each city and then calculate the absolute differences between city pairs.

 dif_individualism.
-We measure individualism according to the question from child questionnaire in CFPS 2014 that “to what extend does the child do his work independently?”
+We measure individualism according to the question from child questionnaire in CFPS 2014 that “to what extend does the child do his/her work independently?”
 The child’s primary caregiver uses this scale (from 1 to 5) where 1 means “Totally agree” and 5 means “Totally disagree” to assess the level of individualism of respondents.
 We then aggregated responses by city, computing the mean level of the responses. diff_invididualism is defined as absolute differences among cities.

-2.2.2 Economic behavior difference
+2.2.2 Behavior difference

 diff_entrepreneurship.
 Entrepreneurship is defined as the percentage of respondents that is self-employed in each city.
 The information comes from adult questionnaire in CFPS 2010: “What is the overall type of your current job?” diff_entrepreneurship is the absolute differences in entrepreneurship among cities.

 diff_savings_rate.
 Saving behavior measured by savings rate is defined as 1-living expenditure/total income.
 The information comes from family questionnaire in CFPS 2014.
+We match the persons that make decisions regarding family expenditure to families in this question.
 We compute the mean value of savings rate in each city and then diff_savings_rate is computed as the absolute differences between city pairs.

 diff_alcoholism.
-Alcoholism is a widely used measure of risk taking behavior (Barsky et al., 1997; Dohmen et al., 2011).
-We measure alcoholism according to the survey question in adult questionnaire in CFPS 2014: “Did you drink alcohol at least 3 times a week in the past month?”
+Alcoholism is a widely used measure of risk-taking behavior (Barsky et al., 1997; Dohmen et al., 2011).
+We measure alcoholism according to the survey question in adult questionnaire in CFPS 2014: “Did you consume alcohol at least 3 times a week in the past month?”
 Alcoholism is defined as the percentage of respondents in each city that had answered “Yes” in this question. diff_alcoholism is defined as the absolute differences in alcoholism among cities.

 diff_neighborhood.
 We take neighborhood intimacy as a measure of cooperative behavior, which is captured by the question in the family questionnaire in CFPS 2014 “In the past 12 months, how was the relationship between your family and neighbors?”
+We match the main respondents that completed this questionnaire to families in this question.
 The neighborhood intimacy is scored from 1 to 5 where 1 means “very strained” and 5 means “very harmonious”.
 We aggregated responses by city, computing the mean value of the responses in each city. diff_neighborhood is then defined as the absolute differences between pairs of cities.

 diff_donation.
 We measure this prosocial behavior by the question in the family questionnaire in CFPS 2010: “Last year, did your family donate money or material goods to any institution or individual?”
+We match the household head to families for this question.
 We calculate the percentage of respondents in each city that had answered “Yes” in this question, and thus diff_donation is defined as absolute differences between paired cities.

-Table 2 reports the summary statistics for differences in economic preferences and behaviors obtained from CFPS.
+Table 2 reports the summary statistics for differences in preferences and behaviors obtained from CFPS.
 The number of overlapped cities between CFPS and genetic distance dataset is 34, therefore the number of city pairs is 561.
-Due to missing data in CFPS, the number of overlapped cities for the first measure of risk preference difference is 33, for the other two measures of risk preference difference is 30 and for time preference is 31.
-Therefore, the numbers of city pairs for them are 528, 435 and 496, respectively.
+Due to missing data in CFPS, the number of overlapped cities for the two measures of risk preference and time preference is 30, and for savings rate is 33.
+Therefore, the numbers of city pairs for them are 435 and 528, respectively.

 [Insert Table 2 here]